iamkirankumaryadav/DAX/CALCULATE.md

 The most important funtion in `DAX`

-- Overwrite a filter context at the individual columns level
+- Overwrite a `filter context` at the individual columns level

-`ALL` : Remove  previous existing filters, Return `Distinct` values if only column is passed.
+`ALL` : Remove  previous existing filters on the table, Return `Distinct` values if only one `column` is passed.

 `KEEPFLTERS` : Add filters over existing filter or without removing current existing filter.